nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ```

 FA2 token amounts are represented by natural numbers (`nat`) and their **granularity**
-(the smallest amount oif tokens which may be minted, burned or transferred) is
+(the smallest amount if tokens which may be minted, burned or transferred) is
 always 1.

 `decimals` is the number of digits to use after the decimal point when displaying
 the token amounts.
 If 0, the asset is not divisible.
 Decimals are used for display
 purpose only and MUST NOT affect transfer operation.

+TBD example

 #### `permissions_descriptor`